Quansight-Labs/quansight-labs-site/posts/2019/11/Files-Improvements.md

 ## Open files externally

 Additionally, we added a context menu action called Open externally to open files with the Operating System default program associated with the file type.
 To use this action, go to the file you want to open in the files tab and right-click it to see the context menu.
-Then select “Open Externally” and the file will be opened outside spyder, with the default program associated with its file type, depending on the Operating System.
+Then select “Open Externally” and the file will be opened outside Spyder, with the default program associated with its file type, depending on the Operating System.

 ![Open Externally](/images/spyder-files-open-externally.png)